 Green spaces in Holland Park

 The green areas of Holland Park itself form the most significant parkland in the area.
 With 22 hectares, Holland Park is considered one of the most relaxing and romantic of the London parks.
-The park is divided into three different areas with the central area focused around the ruins of Holland House, the northern part being largely woodland and the southern area used for sport.
-The Japanese Kyoto Garden forms one of the more unusual, but well loved and beautiful areas of Holland Park.
-Avondale Park also offers a moment of calm greenery in the area which, in addition to the beautiful and vast open spaces of Kensington Gardens and Hyde Park complete the open spaces in this popular enclave around W11 and W14.
+The park is divided into three different areas with the central area focused around the ruins of Holland House, the northern part being largely woodland, and the southern area used for sport.
+The Japanese Kyoto Garden forms one of the more unusual, but well-loved and beautiful areas of Holland Park.
+Avondale Park also offers a moment of calm greenery in the area which, in addition to the beautiful and vast open spaces of Kensington Gardens and Hyde Park, which complete the open spaces in this popular enclave around W11 and W14.

 Transport in Holland Park